ElvishElvis/Ve593-JI-SJTU-AI-technique/README.md

 ## <a name = "project4" />Project 4:
 This is a free research project, description refers to [Project4-announcement.pdf]

-The project for our group is "Image classification using CNN model with Numpy", then testify it on Mnist and Cifar10 dataset.
+The project for our group is "Image classification using CNN model with Numpy".
+We testify it on Mnist and Cifar10 dataset.

 Code for Algorithem please refer to [main] and [main2].